Oxeigns/Ping/README.md

 - `PERSPECTIVE_API_KEY` – Google Perspective API key
 - `IMAGE_MOD_API_KEY` – Sightengine credentials `user:secret`
 - `DB_FILE` – path to the SQLite DB file.
 By default the value of `DATABASE_URL` is used unless it looks like a Postgres connection string.
 This avoids issues with hosts like Render that automatically define `DATABASE_URL` for Postgres.
+- `PANEL_IMAGE` – optional URL or file path to an image shown with the control panel.
 - `DEBUG_UPDATES` – set to `1` to enable verbose logging of every incoming update.
 Useful when troubleshooting why the bot is not receiving commands.

 ## Troubleshooting MTProto connectivity on Render